Bread baking Wednesday.

-Waldorf education strives to preserve the innocence and inborn wonder of early childhood for the sake of healthy physical, intellectual and emotional development.
+Our program strives to preserve the innocence and inborn wonder of early childhood for the sake of healthy physical, intellectual and emotional development.
 The teacher works to create an aesthetically pleasing, comforting environment and to fill it with meaningful activities worthy of imitation by the young child.

-Waldorf teachers work consciously with the idea of rhythm—the great rhythms of the seasons, as well as the smaller rhythms of the weeks and days.
+Our teachers work consciously with the idea of rhythm—the great rhythms of the seasons, as well as the smaller rhythms of the weeks and days.
 Through story, verse, song, and movement, teachers bring to life seasonal moods and help the children experience and notice subtle changes.
 The daily rhythm of early childhood activities includes time for free, imaginative play, preparation and sharing of nourishing snacks, artistic activities, stories and puppet plays told by the teacher, outdoor play, hikes, and gardening.
 Weekly rhythms include watercolor painting, eurythmy movement, bread baking, and soup making.
 Through these and other activities, a vessel of security and predictability is created in which each child can relax and grow with confidence.